 SFLAIR-TFLAIRϕb-1

 where $\phi_b: S \leftrightarrow \underset{b}{\leftrightsquigarrow} T$ is the transform which maps from the individual subject space to the template space and TFLAIR is the FLAIR template component.
-Also, to take advantage of the bilateral symmetry of the normal brain (in terms of both shape and intensity), and the fact that the presence of WMHs violates that assumption, we use the symmetric templates to compute the contralateral intensity differences as an additional intensity feature.
+Also, to take advantage of the bilateral symmetry of the normal brain template (in terms of both shape and intensity), and the fact that the presence of WMHs violates that assumption, we use the symmetric templates to compute the contralateral intensity differences as an additional intensity feature.
 For the FLAIR component, this contralateral difference image is calculated from

 SFLAIR-SFLAIRϕb-1ϕRϕb